 The IRS has determined and informed the Company by a letter dated September 20, 2017 that the Plan was designed in accordance with the applicable regulations of the IRC.
 The Plan has been amended since receiving the determination letter.
-However, the Company believes that the Plan is designed and is currently being operated in compliance with the applicable provisions of the IRC.
-Therefore, the Company believes the Plan was qualified and the related trust was tax-exempt as of the financial statement date.
-Plan management believes it is no longer subject to income tax examinations for years prior to 2015.
+However, Plan management believes that the Plan is designed and is currently being operated in compliance with the applicable provisions of the IRC.
+Therefore, Plan management believes the Plan was qualified and the related trust was tax-exempt as of the financial statement date.
+Plan management believes it is no longer subject to income tax examinations for years prior to 2016.